SarahYLawrence/SQLite/README.md

 - 3.8 Finds the title of papers with Solo author
 - 3.9 Finds the authors who had only one publication
 - 3.10 Finds the number of papers by ‘Indranath Sengupta’ with less than 3 authors

+## Searching the Database
+To execute/search using the SQL commands first setup the database then do the following steps:
+- click "Execute SQL"
+- make sure all the CSV are in the database bef
+- use one of the commands provided